COVID-19 Advisory School Status

 - Where the Casa class or school closes due to COVID-19, the School will report this to the ministry as a Serious Occurrence as an ‘Unplanned Disruption of Service’.

 - The School is required to post the Serious Occurrence notification form as required under the CCEYA, unless the local public health unit advises otherwise.

 - The School will maintain daily records of anyone (children/staff/visitors) entering the building and the approximate length of their stay (such as cleaners, people doing maintenance work, people providing support for children with special needs, etc.).

 - The School will keep these records readily available to be provided to public health for contact tracing purposes.

 - There will be no non-essential visitors permitted in the School.

 - Students teachers completing post-secondary educational placements will be permitted to enter the School, will only attend at our location and will be assigned to one cohort of children.
-(As of August 2020, there are no plans to have a student teacher fill a placement at the School.)

 - Students teachers will be subject to the same health and safety protocols as staff members such as screening, and the use of PPE when at school, and must review and be familiar with the health and safety protocols.

 - The provision of special needs services will continue and the School will use its discretion to determine whether the services being provided are essential and necessary at this time.

 - The use of video and telephone interviews will be used to interact with families, other than meetings held outside, rather than in person.